jamjen831/Get-Weather/README.md

            k.
 Save (you will likely be prompted for a username and password, this will be used to run the task

-    8.Check the temperature.txt to make sure it's being updated
+    8.Check the temperature.txt to make sure it's being updated.
+If not, check the persmissions for the file, as BI tools likes to lock write permissions.